First-order tree-to-tree functions: Normalisation of -terms is a first-order transduction

 The function $\mathsf{block}^\uparrow$ is a prime function and $\mathsf{erase}$ can be easily derivable.
 Let us show how to derive the function $\ranked{g}$, so that the $1$-nodes it introduces creates blocks satisfying the conditions (1) and (2) of Proposition~\ref{prop:FactoIntoThin} (when the input is a linear $\lambda$-term).

 We define $\ranked{g}$ as the composition of the characteristic function of three first-order unary queries: $\mathsf{@redex}, \mathsf{Right}$ and $\mathsf{Left}$, followed by a homomorphims $\ranked{h}$.
-We define them in the following: \begin{itemize} \item The property $\mathsf{@Redex}$ checks whether a node is the application node of an $x$-redex of type $\sigma$.
-It can be expressed by the following first-order formula, where $\varphi_\sigma$ is a first-order formula which decides if the type of a node is $\sigma$ (for instance the one given by Lemma~\ref{lem:IsTypeTauFo}):

-\item The query $\mathsf{Right}$ (resp. $\mathsf{Left}$) checks if the node is an application node, which lies, together with his right (resp. left) child, between the application node of an $x$-redex of type $\sigma$ and the node it binds.
-Those properties can be easily expressed by a first-order formula. \end{itemize}
+We define them in the following: \begin{itemize} \item The property $\mathsf{App}$ checks whether a node is the application node of a redex.
+It can be easily expressed by a first-order formula. \item The query $\mathsf{Right}$ (resp. $\mathsf{Left}$) checks if the node is an application node, which lies, together with his right (resp. left) child, between the binder of a redex and the node it binds.
+Those properties can also be easily expressed by a first-order formula. \end{itemize}

 When we apply the characteristic functions of these queries to a term in $\ranked{\tmonad X^\lambda}$, each node will be decorated by three informations: whether is satisfies or not $\mathsf{App}$, whether is satisfies or not $\mathsf{Right}$ and whether is satisfies or not $\mathsf{Left}$.
 Note that for linear $\lambda$-terms, some combinations of these properties cannot hold in the same node.
 For instance, a node cannot satisfy $\mathsf{Right}$ and $\mathsf{Left}$ simultaneously, as this would contradict linearity.